European route E45 in Sweden: Road standard and plans

 The road is single carriageway ordinary road almost all of it.
 There is a motorway between Gothenburg and Trollhättan.

 It goes straight through many villages along the route.
 It goes through only one big city, Gothenburg, and a few smaller towns, Trollhättan, Säffle, Mora and Gällivare.
 It goes outside Åmål and Östersund.
 North of E18 the road goes through sparsely populated areas and the places passed are rather small.
 The width of the road is usually 9-12 m south of E18, 7-9 m between E18 and E14 and 6-7 m north of E14.
 The road E45 turns at road junctions 27 times in Sweden.

 There are a few smaller improvement plans.
 There is a plan for a bypass of Sveg, which will shorten the route by 18 km, under construction since year 2025 (the construction start has been delayed several times mainly for political reasons).
 There will also be some improvements of the existing road at a few places.
+Construction has been started as of late April and is expected to be complete in late July 2026 in Strömsund.
+The bridge over Ströms Vattendal in Strömsund will connect the highway and is estimated to be 330 m long (1082 ft long).
 Apart from that very little is planned before 2030.